mfaisalkhatri/selenium4poc/README.md

 10. User will re-check the details on Order confirmation page and check for `Thank You` message order confirmation and delivery message.

-- End to End tests for Juice Shop Website are running on 'http://localhost:3000' inside the container in github actions.
+- End-to-End tests for Juice Shop Website are running on 'http://localhost:3000' inside the container in GitHub actions.
 - CI/CD Pipeline has been added using Github Actions.
 Checkout the blog [How to setup Github Actions for Java with Maven project?][bloggithubactions] for detailed explanation of how to setup pipeline using github actions.
 - Checkout the blog [End to End testing using Selenium WebDriver and Java][seleniumblogmedium] to get better understanding of how to write end to end tests.

+## How to run the Tests?

+### Running Juice Shop Tests in local

+- Start `Juice-Shop` website locally, for doing this we will make use of `docker-compose-v3-juiceshop.yml` which is available in the root folder of this project.
+- Open terminal/command prompt and navigate to the root folder of the project and run the following command:

+  `docker-compose -f docker-compose-v3-juiceshop.yml up -d`

+- Once the `Juice-Shop` website is up and running, we are good to run the end-to-end tests using the juice shop website.
+- There are 2 ways to run the tests, those are as follows:
+  ### 1. TestNG:
+    - Right-Click on the `test-suite\testng-juice-shop.xml` and select `Run ...\test-suite\testng-juice-shop.xml`
+  ### 2. Maven:
+    - To run the tests in headless mode update the value for `headless` property variable to `true`

+      `mvn clean install -Dsuite-xml=test-suite\testng-juice-shop.xml -Dheadless=true`

+    - To run the tests without headless mode(to see the test running in browser) update the value for headless property variable to
+      `false`

+      `mvn clean install -Dsuite-xml=test-suite\testng-juice-shop.xml -Dheadless=false`

+- Stopping the Juice Shop website running in local

+  `docker-compose -f docker-compose-v3-juiceshop.yml down`

+### Running Selenium Grid in local and running tests using Selenium Grid

+- Start the Selenium Grid in local using the `docker-compose-v3-seleniumgrid.yml` file.
+- Run the following command:
+  `docker-compose -f docker-compose-v3-seleniumgrid.yml up -d`

+  This will start the selenium grid which can be access using `http://localhost:4444`.

+    - To run the tests on Selenium Grid using `TestNG`:

+      Right click on `test-suite\testng-seleniumgrid-theinternet.xml` and
+      select `Run test-suite\testng-seleniumgrid-theinternet.xml`

+    - To run the tests on Selenium Grid using `Maven`:

+      `mvn clean install -Dsuite-xml=test-suite\testng-seleniumgrid-theinternet.xml`

+- Stopping the Selenium Grid:

+  `docker-compose -f docker-compose-v3-seleniumgrid.yml down`

+### Running all the tests in one go:

+- Start the `Juice -Shop` website using following command:

+     `docker-compose -f docker-compose-v3-juiceshop.yml up -d`

+- Start `Selenium Grid` using following command:

+    `docker-compose -f docker-compose-v3-seleniumgrid.yml up -d`

+- Run the tests using `TestNG`:

+    Right click on `test-suite\testng.xml` and select `Run test-suite\testng.xml`

+- Run the tests using `Maven` in headless mode:

+    `mvn clean install -Dheadless=true`

+- Stopping the `Juice-Shop` website and `Selenium Grid`:

+  `docker-compose -f docker-compose-v3-juiceshop.yml down --remove-orphan`

 ## :question: Need Assistance?